DamianFlynn/webvirtcloud/README.md

 ### Docker Compose

-A docker compose file is included in the repo,
+A docker compose file is included in the repo, this is work in progress

 ```bash
 #!/bin/bash